hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 Any renewal requires experimentation, trial and error, and a willingness to move fast.
 And the key point here is this: while not solely sufficient, agility is a necessary and effective precursor to renewal. **Microsoft's renewal was necessarily enabled**, in strong part, **by a shift in focus from stability and efficiency back toward agility**.

-## :six: Agility: moving the top line
+## :five: Agility: moving the top line

 So far we've argued agility is an antidote to calcification and decline in the medium to long-term.
 But there's an even more urgent argument to be made — **agility is the only path for infra orgs to support a company's top line**, short-term or otherwise.